2025 Beijing Guoan F.C. season: October

 Three days later on 26 October, Beijing Guoan returned home to face league opponent Qingdao Hainiu.
 Abreu scored in the 20th minute with his 22nd goal in the league, breaking Branko Jelić's 20-year-old club record of most goals scored in a domestic league season, and Guoan go into half-time one goal up.
 Ten minutes into the second half, Qingdao Hainiu's Wei Suowei was brought down in the box by Li Lei, and Elvis Sarić converted the penalty to take Qingdao Hainiu level.
 In the 59th minute, Sai Erjini'ao received a pass from Dawhan to slot the ball into the bottom corner, reinstating the one-goal advantage.
 With only the one-goal advantage, caretaker manager Ramiro Amarelle substituted Abreu and midfielder starter Guga off in the 85th minute.
 The minute after the substitution, Sarić equalised for Qingdao Hainiu.
 It would not end there, as Qingdao Hainiu grab two more goals in stoppage time with Wellington Silva and Sarić, who completed his hat-trick.
 With the final scoreline of 2–4, Beijing Guoan were out of contention of the league title.
 In a post-match interview, when asked to draw conclusions about the match, Abreu questioned "how [Beijing Guoan could] win the Chinese FA Cup with the team's current form," and claimed that he felt humiliation.
-During the match, the Royal Army supporters' group performed three chants aimed at the players and administrative staff to protest the team's recent poor performances, to the tunes of "Dilidili" composed by Pan Zhensheng, "90 Minuten Lang" by AFC Ajax supporters, and "U mislima mojim" by Grupa JNA.
+During the match, the Royal Army supporters' group performed three chants aimed at the players and administrative staff to protest the team's recent poor performances, to the tunes of "Dilidili" composed by Pan Zhensheng, "Zapatos rotos" by Los Náufragos, and "U mislima mojim" by Grupa JNA.

 "I can't say more, other than to apologise for the supporters in attendance.
 Every game we're conceding nonstop, and we need to change that and do better.
 How could we win the Chinese FA Cup with the team's current form?
 I feel humiliated.

 Congratulations to Qingdao for the three points at the Workers' Stadium, the three points they wanted.
 We lost in the last away game, and conceded many goals, and hoped to bounce back with a win.
 But we handed the victory over to the opponent.
 I have nothing to say.